Resources related to “What documents do I need to renew my Green Card?

-For a standard Green Card renewal, the most important document to include is your current green card, whether it is due to expire soon or even if it has already expired.
-Authorities can see by the date that your reason for a Green Card renewal is genuine and your application will be processed quicker.
+For a standard green card renewal, the most important document to include is your current green card.
+This is the case if it is due to expire soon or even if it has already expired.
+Authorities can see by the expiry date that your reason for a green card renewal is genuine, and your application will be processed quicker.

 Renewing For Different Reasons

-If your Green Card is not due to expire and you are requesting a replacement for different reasons, such as if your green card was lost or stolen, there are several supporting documents you need to supply as evidence for your I-90 application.
+If your Green Card is not due to expire, you may be requesting a replacement for other reasons, such as if your green card was lost or stolen.
+You need to supply several supporting documents as evidence for your I-90 application.

 If Your Card Was Lost or Stolen

-If you no longer have your Green Card but it is still within a valid date range, you will need documentation endorsed by the government to prove your identity which includes all of the following details:
+If you no longer have your green card, but it is still valid, you will need documentation endorsed by the government to prove your identity which includes all of the following details:

 - date of birth

-The sorts of Government-issued ID documents that contain these details include a passport, a driver’s license, or Military ID.
+The government-issued ID documents containing these details include a passport, a driver’s license, or a Military ID.

 If Your Green Card Was Damaged or Destroyed

-It may be that you still have your Green Card but it has been damaged beyond recognition.
-This happens more often than you might think.
-While it can still be beneficial to send away your Green Card with your application as proof of its destruction, you will need to supply more supporting evidence.
+It may be that you still have your Green Card, but it has been damaged beyond recognition.
+While it can still be beneficial to send your Green Card with your application as proof of its destruction, you will need to supply more supporting documentation.

 Again, this document should be supplied by the government and show your name, date of birth, signature, and a recent photograph from a passport, driver’s license, or military ID.